jmvigueras/AWSDeployments/7.2/Hub-TGW-FGT-HA-2AZs-ADVPN/README.md

 ```

 # Support
-Fortinet-provided scripts in this and other GitHub projects do not fall under the regular Fortinet technical support scope and are not supported by FortiCare Support Services.
-For direct issues, please refer to the [Issues](https://github.com/fortinet/fortigate-terraform-deploy/issues) tab of this GitHub project.
-For other questions related to this project, contact [github@fortinet.com](mailto:github@fortinet.com).
+This a personal repository with goal of testing and demo Fortinet solutions on the Cloud.
+No support is provided and must be used by your own responsability.
+Cloud Providers will charge for this deployments, please take it in count before proceed.

 ## License
-[License](https://github.com/fortinet/fortigate-terraform-deploy/blob/master/LICENSE) © Fortinet Technologies.
+Based on Fortinet repositories with original [License](https://github.com/fortinet/fortigate-terraform-deploy/blob/master/LICENSE) © Fortinet Technologies.
 All rights reserved.